jm-contreras-zz/introduction-to-databases/README.md

 introduction-to-databases
 =========================
-**Repository of SQL code that I wrote for the Stanford Online course [Introduction to Databases](https://class.stanford.edu/courses/Engineering/db/2014_1/about), which covers database design and the use of database management systems for applications.
+**Repository of SQL code that I wrote for the Stanford Online's [Introduction to Databases](https://class.stanford.edu/courses/Engineering/db/2014_1/about), which covers database design and the use of database management systems for applications.
 The scripts that create the tables used in these exercises, which end in "schema_data", were modified from similar scripts in the repository [dbclass-exercises](https://github.com/yangchenyun/dbclass-exercises).**

 - **movie_schema_data.sql** creates three tables: Movie, Reviewer, and Rating.